m

 Lokius uses Schiit’s own two-stage load-invariant “superbuffer” topology to drive a single discrete current-feedback gain stage, with a passive inductor-capacitor and gyrator-capacitor network in-between.
 Lokius features super-high-quality parts, including sealed Alps potentiometers, Wima and Panasonic film capacitors, dual-stage regulation with HF smoothing, 0.5% thin-film resistors, and quality Neutrik connectors.
 The translation of this tech-speak is that you can forget noisy, veiled equalizers you may have used in the past.
 Lokius transforms your system without getting in the way, or making itself known.

-By “designed and built in Texas" this is what we mean: we design, assemble, test, and QC Lokius in our Corpus Christi, Texas facility.
-And the vast majority of the total production cost of Lokius—chassis, boards, etc—goes to US companies manufacturing in the US.
+By “designed and built in the USA" this is what we mean: the vast majority of the total production cost of Lokius—chassis, boards, assembly, etc—goes to US companies manufacturing in the US.
 Our chassis are made in California.
-Our PCBs are done in Nevada.
-Yes, the wall-warts are made in Taiwan, but there's some give and take at this price point.
+Our PCBs are made in California or Nevada, and it all comes together in our Corpus Christi facility.

-Lokius is covered by a limited warranty that covers parts and labor for two years.
-And, if you don’t like your Lokius, you can still send it back for a refund, minus 15% restocking fee, within 15 days of receiving it.
+Lokius is covered by a 2-year limited warranty that covers parts and labor.
+And if you don’t like your Lokius, you can send it back for a refund, minus 15% restocking fee, within 15 days of receiving it.

 Bands: 20Hz, 120Hz, 400Hz, 2kHz, 6kHz, 16kHz